 1. Inappropriate Water Temperature

-Turtles are unable to control their body temperature as they are cold-blooded species.
+Turtles are cold-blooded and unable to control their body temperature.
 Instead, they depend on the temperature of their surrounding environment.

 However, that doesn’t mean that turtles can withstand a wide range of water temperatures.
 If the water is too warm or too cold, they will fall sick and refuse to eat.